afondiel/computer-vision-challenge/L0_07_Optical_Character_Recognition_OCR/README.md

 ## Overview

-This is a tiny Image-To-Text project using Optical Character Recognition (OCR) techniques: computer vision-based and neural nets-based tools, to recognize and extract text from images.
+This is an Optical Character Recognition (OCR) projet, a sort of Image-To-Text technique using traditional computer vision and deep learning approaches, to recognize and extract text from images.

 ## Requirements